June 27th, 2020

 The sidewalks were full of people that afternoon.
 It was a warm, sunny day, and most everybody wanted to enjoy it.
 There was some effort to maintain social distancing, but it was half-hearted.
 Some of the restaurants had set up some outdoor seating near the street.
 Stefan and I walked past people sitting in front of Sabor Tropical and Centraal.
 The crowd was eclectic.
 We saw a wide variety of individuals.

 Stefan commented, “Bay View.
-You see either the weird or the people with money.”
+You see either the weird or you see the people with money.”

 That’s true.
 Bay View is an up-and-coming neighborhood in Milwaukee, and its inhabitants are a little unusual.
 The population is generally young, and some of it seems to be wealthy.
 Stefan and I have no problem with weird people.
 We’ve both grown accustomed to being with folks who are living right on the edge.
 However, Stefan has some prejudice against young people with money.
 Stefan has money.
 He is actually doing quite well as an Iron Worker, but Stefan does not like young people who are spending Daddy’s money.
 Those kids are pretty obvious.
 They have nice clothes and nice cars, and it is clear that they have paid for none of those things on their own.
 Stefan has money, but he’s earned every nickel of it, and he has no respect for someone who is spending somebody else’s cash.